-It’s thanks to you that my husband is now back home!
+It’s thanks to you that my husband is now back home!”

-Than you very much for your assistance in this matter.
+“Thank you very much for your assistance in this matter.
 I don’t know whether there were any additional communications from your office, but a single email enquiry seems to have had a dramatic effect on BT Openreach!

 It is very encouraging that the Openreach response has gone from connection being “impossible” (the original line I was being given) to ‘it will be done, we’re just working out when’.

-Once again, on behalf of ourselves and our neighbours, many thanks for your assistance and please do continue to share any further communications from Openreach.
+Once again, on behalf of ourselves and our neighbours, many thanks for your assistance and please do continue to share any further communications from Openreach.”

-Thank you for taking the time to reply to my letter and to put my mind at rest.
+“Thank you for taking the time to reply to my letter and to put my mind at rest.
 Having read Mr Gove’s letter I feel happier about the vote on the New Clause 30 of the EU Withdrawal Bill.

 I was unaware that you had led the move to increase the sentencing for cruelty to animals and you should be commended for this.